Rev. Amy Greene, DMin

 Rev. Brent A. Raitz, BCC

 Brent is a board certified (APC) staff chaplain and Healing Services practitioner for the Heart & Vascular Institute of the Cleveland Clinic.
 Brent has served in pastoral ministry since 1993 and was a youth pastor for 16 years before changing to the clinical setting.
 He completed his undergrad in Psychology from Wheaton College in 1995 and his Master of Divinity from Southern Baptist Theological Seminary in 2000.
 Brent is ordained and endorsed through the Cooperative Baptist Fellowship.
 After being born in Ethiopia, he grew up outside of Cincinnati in Goshen and moved to Cleveland in 2004.
 Brent has three beautiful daughters and lives in Brunswick, Ohio.
 Brent is married to his wife Sharon and they have three beautiful daughters.

 Rev. Nancy Lynch, BCC

-Rev. Nancy Lynch is a board certified (APC) staff chaplain for pediatrics, women's health, the coronary ICU, the heart failure ICU, and orthopedics.
+Rev. Nancy Lynch is a board certified (APC) staff chaplain for the MICU, the coronary ICU, the heart failure ICU, the Emergency Department, pediatric palliative care, and women's health.
 Ordained and endorsed by the Presbyterian Church (U.S.A.), Nancy is a spiritual director and certified Reiki master.
-She received her Master of Divinity degree from McCormick Theological Seminary in Chicago and her Master of Business Administration degree from the University of Cincinnati; and she completed her CPE training at The Ohio State University Wexner Medical Center in Columbus.
+She received her Master of Divinity degree from McCormick Theological Seminary in Chicago and her Master of Business Administration degree from the University of Cincinnati, and she completed her CPE training at The Ohio State University Wexner Medical Center in Columbus.
 Prior to arriving at Cleveland Clinic, Nancy served as Director of Spiritual Care for UH Rainbow Babies & Children’s and MacDonald Women’s Hospitals in Cleveland.
 In her spare time, Nancy enjoys teaching yoga, reading, and spending time with friends and family.
 She has two adult daughters.